 Food Science students learn to convert food commodities into high quality, safe and nutritious food products.
 As part of the BS degree, students receive training and learn skills relative to the production, processing, preservation, safety, evaluation, and distribution of foods.
 The food processing industry is continually challenged to evaluate existing foods for quality, as well as the development of new foods to better meet consumer demands and the nutritional needs of the world.
 Students who work at the WSU Creamery can gain practical processing and leadership skills in the state-of-the-art creamery where world-renowned Cougar Gold Cheese is made.

-In the first two years of college, students enroll in science courses and complete most University Common Requirements (UCORE).
+In the first two years of college, students enroll in science courses and complete most University Common Requirements (UCORE) classes.
 In the junior and senior years, the curriculum emphasizes courses in food processing and engineering, food chemistry, food analysis, food microbiology, sensory evaluation, and other specialized areas such as the processing and manufacture of cereal and dairy products, and fermented foods.
-To certify into the Food Science major, complete a minimum of 24 credits hours and have a 2.0 cum GPA.
+A student may be admitted to the Food Science major upon making their intention known to the department.
 Contact the Food Science Advisor to begin the process, email@example.com.

 Student Learning Outcomes